sandepal-org/mq01-ops/README.md

 oc get clusterserviceversion openshift-gitops-operator.v1.5.10 -n openshift-gitops
 ```

+(Note that you may need to wait for 30 seconds before issuing the command, as it
+takes a little time to get started.)

 ```bash
 NAME                                DISPLAY                    VERSION   REPLACES                           PHASE openshift-gitops-operator.v1.5.10   Red Hat OpenShift GitOps   1.5.10    openshift-gitops-operator.v1.5.9   Succeeded